Series Connected Solar Panels

 Panels of different types, monocrystalline or polycrystalline or with different WP wattage values, for example 40 watt together with 50 watt should not be connected in series as they would not produce the expected 90 watts (40 + 50) output power as the lower panel would control the string, thereby wasting your money on the larger 50 watt panel.

-For more information about connecting solar panels in series, or to obtain more information about the different types of solar panels available, or to explore the advantages and disadvantages of using solar power in your home, then Click Here to order your copy from Amazon today and learn more about designing, wiring and installing off-grid photovoltaic solar electric systems in your home.
+For more information about series connected solar panels, or to obtain more information about the different types of solar panels available, or to explore the advantages and disadvantages of using series connected solar panels to power your home, then Click Here to order your copy from Amazon today and learn more about designing, wiring and installing off-grid series connected solar panels to create a photovoltaic solar electric systems for your home.

 Some high quality solar panels you may be interested in which can be connected together and used in solar arrays.